ergo-services/ergo/README.md

 ### ergo.cloud ###

 [ergo.cloud](https://ergo.cloud) is an overlay network that connects Ergo nodes across AWS, GCP, Azure, and bare metal into a single transparent cluster without VPNs, proxies, or tunnels.
 End-to-end encrypted.
 Currently available via [waitlist](https://ergo.cloud).

-### Erlang support ###

-Starting from version 3.0.0, support for the Erlang network stack has been moved to a [separate module](https://github.com/ergo-services/proto).
-Version 3.0 was distributed under the BSL 1.1 license, but starting from version 3.1 it is available under the MIT license.
-Detailed information is available in the [Erlang protocol documentation](https://docs.ergo.services/extra-library/network-protocols/erlang).

 ### Requirements ###